JackKelly/light-speed-io/README.md

 - [ ] Converting between formats (e.g. convert EUMETSAT `.nat` files to 10-bit per channel bit-packed Zarr).
 If there's no computation to be done on the data during conversion then do all the copying with `io_uring`: open source file -> read chunks from source -> write to destination -> etc.
 - [ ] Write a wiki (or a book) on high-performance multi-dimensional data IO and compute
 - [ ] Integrate with Dask to run tasks across many machines
+- [ ] Use LSIO as the storage and compute backend for other software packages

 # Project structure